 - 4 filets skin on wild caught Alaskan salmon (about 5 ounces each)

 - 1/2 cup fresh cilantro, roughly chopped

 - salt and pepper, to taste

 - Mix together lemon juice, parsley, cilantro, olive oil, and salt and pepper in a small bowl.
-Rub the mixture on top of the salmon fillets (skinless side), place on a plate or sealable container, cover, and refrigerate for 1-3 hours.
+Once grill is hot, rub the mixture on the flesh of salmon fillets (skinless side).

 - Spray grill grates with oil.
 Place salmon skin side down directly on grill.
 Cook for 7-8 minutes until fish is done and can easily be flaked with a fork.
 Time will depend on how thick your filets are.

 - Squeeze with frseh lemon juice, serve with some veggies/carbs, and enjoy!